HL7/davinci-ecdx/input/pagecontent/signatures.md

 title: Signatures
 --- -->

 <span class="bg-success" markdown="1">Payers are committed to detecting, correcting and preventing fraud, waste and abuse within the healthcare payment system.
 As part of this effort, payers may require signatures from the provider or provider organization to attest that the information being exchanged is true and accurate.
-For example, Medicare requires that services provided/ordered/certified be authenticated by the persons responsible for the care of the beneficiary in accordance with Medicare’s policies.[^first]  The  provider may be subject to administrative, civil, or criminal liability for falsification, omission, or concealment of material fact.
+For example, Medicare requires that services provided/ordered/certified be authenticated by the persons responsible for the care of the beneficiary in accordance with Medicare’s policies.[^first][^second]  The  provider may be subject to administrative, civil, or criminal liability for falsification, omission, or concealment of material fact.
 Providers acting as *data consumers* may require signatures as well.
 This page provides specific guidance and rules for generating exchanging and verifying *signed* data using FHIR and non FHIR signatures. </span><!-- new-content -->

 Legal claims of fraud, waste and abuse requires extensive review of logs.
 Therefore accurate and complete logs of what was data was exchanged must also be kept.
 {:.bg-warning}